 Working within the same environment as a CAD design allows the CAM data to maintain some degree of associativity with the original model.
 Changes in the model will automatically be flagged and often automatically updated within the integrated CAD/CAM system.

 Eliminating the extra steps of data translation and utilizing the same interface as the design allows for a simplified design to manufacture workflow.
 This can translate into reduced training time required, fewer IT resources maintaining multiple CAD and CAM software packages, and a more robust upgrade process.

 Automate More of the Manufacturing Process

-An integrated CAD/CAM solution offers a more complete manufacturing solution that allows you to take advantage of automation.
+Integrated CAD/CAM solutions offer a more complete manufacturing workflow that allows you to take advantage of automation.
 Besides creating CAM cutter paths, it may output to other manufacturing processes such as 3D printing, probing, and scanning.